 Listings with high-res photos tend to sell about or just above the list price around 44 percent of the time.

-Furthermore, 64 percent of the time, those properties will sell within just six months.
+Furthermore, those properties will sell 64 percent of the time within six months.

 And house listings where aerial photographs were made sell 68 percent faster than properties with standard images.

-Then there are others who put quite a lot of time and effort into the description, but, unfortunately, it doesn’t convert visitors into leads.
+Then others put quite a lot of time and effort into the description, but, unfortunately, it doesn’t convert visitors into leads.

 So, time and likely money is wasted.

-Imagine putting time and effort into listing descriptions of your properties or projects, and then…crickets.
+Imagine putting time and effort into listing descriptions of your properties or projects, then…crickets.

-What’s considered a good conversion rate for the real estate industry?
+What’s considered a reasonable conversion rate for the real estate industry?

 Interestingly, the top 25 percent are converting at 5.31 percent or higher.